mzakyalvan/containerize-spring-boot/README.md

   </profiles>
 ```

 Please note, profile with name `eleven` just adding new properties to override `java.version` properties (from 8 to 11), activated/enabled by default when we use jdk11.
-Profile with name `docker` overrides properties for scm configuration, using github's https endpoint, add `-P docker` flag to activate this profile.
+Profile with name `docker` overrides properties for scm configuration, using github's https endpoint, add `-P docker` flag to maven command to activate this profile, for example `mvn -P docker clean verify`

 Then, add following plugin in pom file of rest-web module with intent to simplify jar file copy when building image.